csartisan/docs/docs/contributing/index.md

 2. Select `Export As ↓` button in the upper-right of Dillinger,
 3. Select `Markdown`,
 4. Save file to `/Documents/GitHub/csartisan.github.io/_posts/template.md`, being sure not to change to name of it whilst saving.
+5. Using your system file explorer, rename this new file from `template.md` to the name of your article, ending in `.md`. (i.e. `interviewing-the-endelman.md`)

 Congratulations!
 Your post is now in your local copy of the club website.
 Now onto the final step, getting your post checked and added to the website.